CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 emoji= '🗄️'
 [objectives]
-    1='Analyse each line in a given program and state what the line does when the program executes'
+    1='Analyse each line in a given program and state what the line does when the program executes' 2='Differentiate between a function declaration and a function invocation' 3='Define a frame'
+    4='Describe what happens when a function is called' 5='Differentiate between a local frame and a global frame'
 +++

 To understand how `convertToPercentage` works we must build a mental model of how the computer executes our code.
 To make sense of how the computer executes our code, we use a method called {{<tooltip title="playing computer">}}**Playing computer** means simulating how the computer executes our code.
 We "step through" the code, line by line, and work out what the computer does when it follows each instruction.{{</tooltip>}}